Toniq-Labs/extendable-token/README.md

 This token standard provides a ERC1155/multi-token-like approach with extensions that can add additional functionality based on the purpose of the token.
 EXT Standard allows for the following features:
 1. Multiple tokens (which can be a mix, e.g. fungible and non-fungible) within a single canister.
 This provides better computation/gas savings and can reduce complexities.
 2. Bulit-in transfer notifications for more streamlined usage (e.g. similar to `transferAndCall`).
-3. Supports both native addresses (64 long hex) and `Principal`s.
-Developers can choose to reject one style and return an error if they wish (e.g. only working with `Principal`s)
+3. Supports both native `AccountIdentifier`s (64 long hex strings) and `Principal`s.
+EXT integrates well with both address styles making it easier for end users to interact with.
 4. Extendable standard with a method to query a token's capabilities to aid in deciding how to communicate with it (better integration with 3rd party tools).
+5. A unique `TokenIdentifier` is generated for each token with a canister (e.g. cnvzt-kikor-uwiaa-aaaaa-b4aah-eaqca-aaaaa-a) which is constructed using the canister ID and the token index within the canister.
+The canister ID can also be used which would point to the 0 index token (perfect if you have a single token like the [erc20 example](examples/erc20.mo)

 Here are some of the initial extensions we are working on: